YOU ARE EXPLORING

 Some faculty surgeons in IU School of Medicine’s Department of Neurological Surgery super-specialize in vascular neurosurgery and have international training and experience in blood vessel abnormalities of the brain and spinal cord.
 If a procedure is being successfully performed somewhere in the world, it is available to the patients treated by these experts.
 Neurovascular faculty members have published more than 165 research papers and contribute to extensive international and national studies.
 Thomas Leipzig, MD heads the Neurovascular Section of this team; other faculty who are part of the program are Aaron Cohen-Gadol, MD, Troy Payner, MD, Mitesh Shah, MD, Scott Shapiro, MD, Jesse Savage, MD, Andrew DeNardo, MD, Daniel Sahlein, MD and John Scott, MD.

 When children require neurosurgical care, a heightened sense of urgency and importance seems to follow.
 And because children are not simply smaller patients but ones with unique conditions and considerations, IU School of Medicine faculty specialists who provide clinical care and education are well-trained to meet the treatment needs.
 The department’s pediatric faculty serves Riley Hospital for Children at IU Health, the state’s largest Children’s Hospital and the only level 1 pediatric trauma Center in Indiana—home to the state’s only comprehensive pediatric surgical epilepsy program.
-Andrew Jea, MD, heads the pediatric program; the other pediatric neurosurgeons are Jodi Smith, MD, Laurie Ackerman, MD, and Daniel Fulkerson, MD.
+Andrew Jea, MD, heads the pediatric program; the other pediatric neurosurgeons are Jodi Smith, MD, Laurie Ackerman, MD, Daniel Fulkerson, MD and Jeffrey S. Raskin, MD, MS.